cialoo/PortSwigger-Academy/README.md

 Payload type -> Numbers from 1 to 50 step by 1.

 9. Since the free Burp applies severe rate-limiting I solved this problem by develop my own script in Python.
-The script is available here: xxx
+The script is available here: https://github.com/cialoo/PortSwigger-Academy/blob/main/portswigger-blind_sqli_with_with_time_delays.py

 By executing my own script i successful login as the administrator user.